History of Reuters in Timeline

 1941: Restructuring as a Private Company

-In 1941, Reuters restructured itself as a private company to deflect pressure from the British government to serve national interests.
+In 1941, Reuters restructured itself as a private company to deflect pressure from the British government.
 The PA also sold half of Reuters to the Newspaper Proprietors' Association in 1941.

-In 1947, co-ownership of Reuters was expanded to include associations representing daily newspapers in New Zealand and Australia.
-The new owners formed the Reuters Trust.
+In 1947, co-ownership of Reuters was expanded to associations representing daily newspapers in New Zealand and Australia, leading to the formation of the Reuters Trust.

-1961: Reuters Scoops News of Berlin Wall Erection
+1961: Scooping News of the Berlin Wall Erection

-In 1961, Reuters secured the scoop on the news of the erection of the Berlin Wall.
+In 1961, Reuters was the first to report news of the erection of the Berlin Wall.

-In 1967, journalist Anthony Grey was detained by the Chinese government in response to the jailing of Chinese journalists by the colonial British government of Hong Kong.
+In 1967, Reuters journalist Anthony Grey was detained by the Chinese government in response to the jailing of Chinese journalists by the British government of Hong Kong.

-In 1969, after being imprisoned for 27 months, Anthony Grey was released by the Chinese government.
+In 1969, Anthony Grey was released after being imprisoned for 27 months.

-In 1973, Reuters started making computer-terminal displays of foreign-exchange rates available to clients.
+In 1973, Reuters began providing computer-terminal displays of foreign-exchange rates to clients.

 In 1977, Rolling Stone and The New York Times reported allegations from CIA officials that Reuters cooperated with the CIA.
-Reuters requested evidence, but none was provided.
+Reuters' then-managing director requested evidence, but none was provided.

 1981: Support for Electronic Transactions

-In 1981, Reuters began supporting electronic transactions on its computer network, later developing electronic brokerage and trading services.
+In 1981, Reuters started supporting electronic transactions on its computer network, leading to the development of electronic brokerage and trading services.

-In 1984, Reuters was floated as a public company when Reuters Trust was listed on stock exchanges, including the London Stock Exchange (LSE) and NASDAQ.
+In 1984, Reuters was floated as a public company, with Reuters Trust listed on stock exchanges including the London Stock Exchange (LSE) and NASDAQ.

-1989: First Story of Berlin Wall Being Breached
+1989: First Story of the Berlin Wall Being Breached

 In 1989, Reuters published the first story of the Berlin Wall being breached.